WSPRpi/wspr-server/wspr/protocol.md

 * V for Version number.
 String of format "1.1" or "test1" where 1 represents any arbitary number.
 * U to indicate that the Pi is about to upgrade itself, contains no data, the response is "U;\n" to indicate that the PIC has shutdown and is ready to be reset
 * F to indicate firmware upgrade is about to happen, contains no data.
 Response is "F;\n" when the PIC has shutdown and is ready to be reset.
+* D for Disable TX.
+A comma-separated list of single hexadecimal digits.
+12 values, one for each band.
+'0' to allow TX, '1' to disable TX